pjsier/scrapy-wayback-middleware/README.md

 ### Rate Limits

 While neither endpoint returns headers indicating specific rate limits, the `GET` endpoint at `web.archive.org/save` has a rate limit of 25 requests/minute, resetting each minute.
+The middleware is configured to wait for 60 seconds whenever it sees a 429 error code to handle this.